JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_extension.md

 The name of the vendor or the organization ID (if created), as displayed in the Plugins settings dialog and on the JetBrains Marketplace plugin page.

-The provided value will be used as the value for the `<vendor>` element.
+The provided value is used as the value for the `<vendor>` element.

 {style="narrow"}
 Type